makersacademy/chitter-challenge/README.md

 ------------
-The app comes with login, sign up and sign out features. usernames and email are unique
-It displays the name of the user who poste it.
+The app comes with login, sign up and sign out features. usernames and email are unique ensures no duplicates and that email is of email format It displays the name of the user who poste it.

 #three